saad584salman/QSData/README.md

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```

-The API will still be reachable at `http://localhost:3000` and the React
-dev server will run on `http://localhost:5173`.
+Both the API and client will be served from `http://localhost:3000`.
+Vite
+automatically rebuilds the `client/dist` directory whenever source files
+change so refreshing the page reflects updates immediately.

 The `.env` file requires `JWT_SECRET` which is used to sign login tokens.